zstall/etrav/README.md

 # etrav Git
 In this repository is an attempt at a html email.
-I followed along with codeschool.com and added my own touches along the way.
+This was a culminating html email project that I completed from codeschool.com.
+All of the assets were provided by codeschool.com and I added my own touches and style in the final email.

 ## Image much?
 Preview below:
 The full html email has animated backgrounds and buttons.